DavidAGInnovation/dogg-tap-api/README.md

 - See `sql/schema.sql` for `users`, `balances`, `tap_daily`, `transactions`.

 Operational Notes
 - Source of truth: Redis is used for fast, atomic gates and counters; MySQL is the durable store.
-If desired, add a periodic reconciliation job to compact Redis state to MySQL and/or audit for drift.
-- Hardening ideas:
-  - Add Telegram Mini App initData verification if fronted by Telegram.
-  - Move to `rate-limiter-flexible` for advanced limiting strategies.
-  - Add per-user anti-abuse heuristics (device fingerprinting, slop detection, velocity checks).
-  - Enforce minimal `taps` batch sizes and add jittered client batching (e.g., send every ~1s).

 Client HMAC Example (pseudo-code)
 ```